 - The tendon is jellylike which makes the tendon soft and weak and unable to function as required.

-Internally, a tendon that has degenerated to the point of tendonosis looks soft, dull and slightly brown instead of a healthy firm, shiny white appearance of a normal tendon.
+Internally, a tendon that has degenerated to the point of tendinosis looks soft, dull and slightly brown instead of a healthy firm, shiny white appearance of a normal tendon.

-Your doctor will assess your particular case and determine a course of action.
+Your doctor will prescribe a series of conservative treatment protocols for you to follow.
 In most cases, a conservative treatment protocol will be enough to heal the injury, though in cases such as significant tearing or a fully ruptured tendon, you will most probably require surgery.
 It is generally understood by doctors and surgeons, that surgery will introduce more scar tissue into the any already damaged tissue.
-This added scar tissue will be problematic, requiring more physical therapy and conservative treatment options post-surgery.
+This added scar tissue will be problematic, requiring more visits to the clinic and conservative treatment options post-surgery.
 If not dealt with properly, your Achilles tendon injury could end up in worse condition than before the surgery!
 This is why surgery is only performed as a last resort.

 Some conservative treatment methods recommended include: